Welcome

 Changing a habit starts with making it visible.

-The problem wasn't a lack of data — it was a lack of connection.
-Costa Ricans didn't see their consumption as excessive because they had never experienced scarcity.
+The problem wasn't a lack of data, but a lack of connection.
+Costa Ricans didn't see their water consumption as excessive because scarcity had never been part of their daily reality.

-The behavior had to shift without raising alarm, translating abstract figures into something anyone could understand and apply in daily life.
+The challenge was to shift behavior without creating alarm, turning abstract figures into something people could easily understand and apply in everyday life.

 Changing a habit starts with making it visible.